Daihatsu Terios: Third generation (F800/F850; 2017)

 The third-generation Terios was unveiled in Indonesia on 23 November 2017, along with the second-generation Rush.
 The development of the car was led by chief engineer Eiji Fujibayashi in 2015, with its design influenced from the FT Concept.
 Unlike previous models, these generation of cars are sold in long-wheelbase configuration only and neither the short-wheelbase configuration nor four-wheel drive option are offered.
-It uses the same platform as the long-wheelbase version of the second-generation model, albeit with some tweaks.
+It uses the same platform as the long-wheelbase version of the second-generation model, retaining the built-in ladder-frame monocoque body, albeit with some tweaks.

 Compared to its predecessors, the design of the car has been made more streamlined, akin to crossovers.
 This model has a rear liftgate rather than a side-opening rear door and no longer has the spare tyre mounted on the rear door.
+Both models are powered by a 1.5 L 2NR-VE engine which is also used in facelifted Toyota Avanza/Daihatsu Xenia.

 The model codes are F800 for the Terios/international market Rush and F850 for the Malaysian market Rush/Perodua Aruz.

 Markets

 Indonesia

 The Indonesian market Terios/Rush went on sale on 3 January 2018.
 Both models are offered only in three-row configuration.
 With the third row backrest folded down, there are 217 L of storage space, which is expanded to 514 L when tumbled up.

 The Terios was initially available in 4 grade levels: X, X Deluxe, R and R Deluxe.
 The R Custom grade was later added in August 2018.
 The Rush came with G and TRD Sportivo grades.

 Due to high demand, the production of Terios and Rush was also conducted in Astra Daihatsu Motor's Karawang plant alongside the Sunter plant since August 2019.

-In August 2021, the TRD Sportivo grade of Rush was renamed to GR Sport.
+In August 2021, the TRD Sportivo grade of Rush was renamed to GR Sport, along with other TRD Sportivo models.
 Redesigned bumper add-ons and side body mouldings were included in this update.
 It also received start-stop system as standard, followed by Terios in September.

 The facelifted Terios was launched on 8 June 2023 with X, R and R Custom grades, while the X Deluxe and R Deluxe grades were discontinued.
 Optional Astra Daihatsu Styling (ADS) package with exterior add-ons and other accessories is available for X and R grades.

 The GR Sport grade of the Rush was updated on 1 April 2024, changes includes a new grille, black exterior parts, new alloy rim designs, and a new 9" touchscreen infotainment system.
 The G grade remained unchanged.

+The Terios Special Edition was unveiled at the 2026 GIIAS.
+Limited run of 20 units.
+Based on 1.5 X automatic grade, features a two-tone colour, the black coloured 'D' emblem, and black alloy wheels.